Lose Fat With Protein Supplements—2017

-How Did Protein Powder Help Me Lose Fat?
+How Did Protein Powder and Bars Help Me Lose Fat?

 Losing weight is good for your health, good for the way you feel, and good for the way you look.
 But what do we mean when we say "lose weight"?
 For example, you might lose 10 pounds and feel good about your achievement.
 But what if all of that weight, all ten pounds, was muscle?
 I learned this lesson the hard way, after I went on a diet and was amazed at the weight I lost, only to realize it was mostly water and muscle that I had lost.
 I still had nearly the same amount of fat as I did before!

 To lose fat and not muscle, you need to think clearly and act decisively.
 For one thing, your exercise plan has to include a good amount of weight training, so your body realizes it needs to keep muscle.
 Instead of losing that muscle, it will keep it around and be more likely to burn fat stores instead.
 Another way to encourage your body to burn fat and not muscle is to provide it with plenty of protein, which has been shown to preserve muscle during an exercise regimen.

 Making protein powder and protein bars a part of your diet is an easy, affordable way to supplement your daily caloric intake with the protein you need to maintain muscle mass.
 It blends with water or milk, or as I discuss later in this article, many easy recipes.
 This article will discuss some of the best-rated protein powders, several of which I myself have used during my own fat loss efforts.
 I also offer relevant research that discusses the way a protein powder supplement helps you achieve your goals.

 You're Losing Weight—But Are You Losing Fat?